itsmattimus/vending-machine/README.md

 # vending-machine
-This was my first Java project, applying what we have learned.
+This was my first Java project, applying what I have learned at Tech Elevator.
 Used OOP concepts and file I/O to complete the project.